 Patients, families, and caregivers may not understand what palliative care entails and do not necessarily know at what point to request services.
 Palliative care is a relatively new concept to many patients and to some is still synonymous with end-of-life or hospice care.
-Nearly 90% of adults surveyed as part of a recent study reported either no knowledge or limited knowledge of palliative care.
-However, upon learning what palliative care entails, more than 90% of the respondents stated that they would want palliative care for themselves or their family member and that it should be universally available.
-Key informants noted attitudinal barriers to patients and families discussing palliative care.
-Many connect the concept of palliative to the idea of hospice, and felt that using palliative care services meant that curative treatments were no longer of benefit.
+Nearly 90% of adults surveyed as part of a recent study reported having either limited or no knowledge of palliative care.
+However, upon learning what palliative care entails, more than 90% of the respondents stated that they would want palliative care for themselves or a family members and that it should be universally available.2.